NervanaSystems/ngraph/doc/sphinx/source/code-contributor-README.rst

   * Use ``set_is_`` if using ``is_`` to get a value.
   * Trivial ``set_`` methods may be defined in a header file.

-- Names of variables should indicate what the variable is being used for.
+- Names of variables should indicate the use of the variable.

   * Member variables should be prefixed with ``m_``.
   * Static member variables should be rare and be prefixed with ``s_``.

 - Do not use ``using`` to define a type alias at top-level in header file.
+  If the abstraction is useful, give it a class.

   * C++ does not enforce the abstraction.
 For example if ``X`` and ``Y`` are aliases for the same type, you can pass an ``X`` to something expecting a ``Y``.
   * If one of the aliases were later changed, or turned into a real type, many callers could require changes.
-  * If the abstraction is useful, give it a class.

 Namespaces
 ~~~~~~~~~~

-- ``ngraph`` is for the public API although this is not currently enforced.
+- ``ngraph`` is for the public API, although this is not currently enforced.

   * Use a nested namespace for implementation classes.
   * Use an unnamed namespace or ``static`` for file-local names.
 This helps